trogoautoego1/digmethodsfem/README.md

 **Outside Faculty Mentor:** TBD

-**Meeting Time:** Thursdays 12-1
+**Meeting Time:** Tuesdays 12-1 in C4C
 **Core Research Questions:** How has feminism and the depiction of it in media devolped over the course of the 19th to 21st century?

 **Corpus:**
-Simone de Beauvoir and Betty Friedan: The Politics of Omission, Simone de Beauvoir: An Interview
+Woman Hating by Andrea Dworkin (1974), Excerpt from Chapter 3

+The Second Sex by Simone de Beauvoir (1949), Excerpt from Chapter 1

+The Feminine Mystique by Betty Friedan (1963), Excerpt from Chapter 5

 Sarah Stickney Ellis, The Women of England, Their Social Duties, and Domestic Habits (1839)